Refuge Water Supply Program: Level 2 Water

 Each of the 19 benefiting Refuges has its own Level 2 water quantity which is based on the average water supplies necessary to maintain the wetland areas in existence prior to the passing of the CVPIA or equate to its prior dependably delivered quantity (regardless of water quality) and collectively totals 422,251 AF.
 For this reason, the delivery of a Refuge's Level 2 allocation is considered to be essential for a Refuge's successful operation.

 For those refuges that have the infrastructure to receive it, Level 2 water comes from the CVP, meaning a fixed portion of the federal water supply stored and delivered by the CVP Project is automatically dedicated annually for Refuge use and thus provides a perennially reliable water source.
 The RWSP manages and funds several long-term contracts (5 – 40 years) with a variety of water agencies to convey this water from its CVP source to a Refuges' boundaries.

-It is important to note that the individual Refuges determine the amount of this water to be delivered, per month, at their discretion.
+Tthe individual Refuges determine the amount of this water to be delivered, per month, at their discretion.
 This is a unique condition because most CVP water contracts impose limitations on both the total monthly delivery amount and the months in which deliveries may occur.